GitLab CI Images

 These 2 values will be used to render a couple of templates, and the rest of the boilerplate Packer .json config files and associated .sh provisioning scripts for CI images copied into place in your project.

-You should review the scripts/packer/json/40-PROJECT.json config and scripts/packer/scripts/PROJECT.sh scripts and tailor them to your project, then you can build and push your CI images like so:
+You should review the scripts/packer/json/PROJECT.json config and scripts/packer/scripts/PROJECT.sh scripts and tailor them to your project.

 make ci-images